 Some of these changes have now been shown to be hurting small businesses, especially those that are not paying for Facebook Ads.
 Fewer people are seeing small businesses’ posts in their feed, even if they have previously chosen to Follow that business.

 Example 1: Facebook Follow settings

-In these difficult trading times, please complete the following steps to help me, and then ask your contacts to do the same, to help spread the word about your own business:
+In these difficult trading times, please complete the following steps to help Site Review UK, and then ask your contacts to do the same, to help spread the word about your own business:

-- Click to see my Site Review UK Facebook business page (opens new tab).
+- Click to see our Site Review UK Facebook business page (opens new tab).